agrc/gis.utah.gov/_posts/2018-12-06-submit-new-trails-for-governors-1000-miles-campaign.md

 ![Trail Types]({{ "/images/BikeUtah1000Miles.png" }}){: .outline .flex .flex--center}

-{{ contact | strip_newlines }}
+### How to Get Involved

-We are looking for shapefiles or maps with comprehensive descriptions, including your name; the project name, location, and estimated distance; and a short description of the type of infrastructure.
-As soon as we verify the information you provide, we will put it all in this [google doc](https://docs.google.com/spreadsheets/d/1QkSaARZNNcgHQZKaW2sVoCJ4cnSKIk4nVca29y_6l-w/edit#gid=0) where it will be shared with the governor's office and the public.
+We are looking for shapefiles or maps with comprehensive descriptions, including your name; the project name, location, and estimated distance; and a short description of the type of infrastructure. {{ contact | strip_newlines }} As soon as we verify the information you provide, we will put it all in this [google doc](https://docs.google.com/spreadsheets/d/1QkSaARZNNcgHQZKaW2sVoCJ4cnSKIk4nVca29y_6l-w/edit#gid=0) where it will be shared with the governor's office and the public.
 As the campaign progresses, a story map will also be created for displaying this data.

 _Tracking progress of these projects is just one of our responsibilities._ **We can also provide strategic planning, technical assistance, and connections to financial resources**, so communities can begin or continue developing bicycling in their areas.